-Plenty of water in Southern Bavaria - less in the northern part Bavaria's landscape is known for its plentiful rivers and lakes.
+Bavaria's landscape is known for its plentiful rivers and lakes.
 The average rainfall is 940 mm (940 litres per square metre), roughly 55 % of this evaporates through plants, soil and water surfaces, and 45 % is discharged into rivers and recharges the groundwater.
-Rainfall distribution is not uniform.
+Plenty of water in Southern Bavaria - less in the northern part Rainfall distribution is not uniform.
 In some areas of Northern Bavaria the annual precipitation is only around 600 mm, whereas the figures for Southern Bavaria often reach 900 mm along the Danube and even exceed 2000 mm in Alpine regions.

-92 % of Bayaria's drinking water comes from groundwater and springs.
+92 % of Bavaria's drinking water comes from groundwater and springs.
 Southern Bavaria also benefits from larger groundwater resources.
-The extensive gravel deposits in the subsoil can store large quantities of groundwater - as opposed to solid bedrock in Northern Bayaria where there are just a few cavities in which water can accumulate.
+The extensive gravel deposits in the subsoil can store large quantities of groundwater - as opposed to solid bedrock in Northern Bavaria where there are just a few cavities in which water can accumulate.
 Nevertheless, even in the south, water shortages can occur in extremely dry periods.
 To counteract the scarcity of water that already prevails in Northern Bavaria, water is stored in reservoirs and also transferred from the Danube river basin to the basin of the Main.
 Climate change can cause more frequent dry periods.
+Better response to low water conditions.

 The emerging climate change is going to have an increasing impact on the distribution and amounts of rainfall.
 There will be more floods and also more dry periods with low water levels.
 Bavaria has had a Flood Warning Service for over 100 years (www.hnd.bayern.de).
 This service has proved its worth by warning of floods and initiating protection measures on time.
 The Low Water Information Service (NID) was set up along the lines of this flood warning system.
 Its measurement data and status reports permit early action to be taken in low water conditions by the respective decision makers, first and foremost the water management bodies.
 The public also has access to up-to-date information on the current situation and the further development.
+Which data are used?